one-among-us/data/people/Jennife80677612/page.en.md

 Jennifer was a trans girl longing for happiness.

-Her avator was Vtuber Yukihana Lamy, and she enjoyed playing rhythm game Project Sekai.
+Her avatar was Vtuber Yukihana Lamy, and she enjoyed playing rhythm game Project Sekai.

 When she was 13 years old,